Compliance and Student Complaints

 ABHE STUDENT COMPLAINT PROCESS

-Carolina College of Biblical Studies is accredited by the Association for Biblical Higher Education (ABHE) to award associate and Bachelor degrees, diplomas, and certificates.
+Carolina College of Biblical Studies is accredited by the Association for Biblical Higher Education (ABHE) to award associate, bachelor’s, master’s degrees, diplomas, and certificates.
 If a complaint directly related to specific compliance with the Principles of Accreditation is not satisfactorily resolved, students are able to file a complaint with ABHE.